-We want to be in control of the bike at all times.
+Control We want to be in control of the bike at all times.
 This means having both hands on the handlebars and covering the brakes

-Check all around, looking back over your right shoulder.
+Observe Check all around, looking back over your right shoulder.

-As you approach the junction, you want to be seen by other road users and you need to see them too.
+Position As you approach the junction, you want to be seen by other road users and you need to see them too.
 You also don't want to be overtaken at this point.
 Ensure you are in primary position if you aren't already.

-Quite simply, who goes first?
+Priorities Quite simply, who goes first?
 Be ready to stop and give way.

-Signal

-You may need to signal your intention to turn left to other road users.
+Signal You may need to signal your intention to turn left to other road users.
 Make eye contact with them so you know they've seen you.
 Call out or ring your bell to pedestrians.

-Check the road ahead is clear before making your turn and take a final look back over your left shoulder.
+Observe Take a final look back over the left shoulder, just to make sure it's safe.
 If the junction is not clear or the lights are red, bring your bike to a stop.
 Keep your left foot on the ground and the right pedal set at the 2 o'clock position.
-Repeat your final observations again before turning left.